Control system security: NERC

-The most widely recognized modern NERC security standard is NERC 1300, which is a modification/update of NERC 1200.
+The most widely recognized and latest NERC security standard is NERC 1300, which is a modification/update of NERC 1200.
 The latest version of NERC 1300 is called CIP-002-3 through CIP-009-3, with CIP referring to Critical Infrastructure Protection.
 These standards are used to secure bulk electric systems although NERC has created standards within other areas.
 The bulk electric system standards also provide network security administration while still supporting best-practice industry processes.

-The Public Foundation of Guidelines and Innovation (NIST) Online protection System (CSF) is a structure created by the Public Establishment of Principles and Innovation (NIST) to assist associations with overseeing network safety chances.
-The system is intended to be utilised by associations of all sizes and in all businesses, and it gives a typical language and approach for overseeing network protection gambles.
+NIST

+Although it is not a standard, the NIST Cybersecurity Framework (NIST CSF) provides a high-level taxonomy of cybersecurity outcomes and a methodology to assess and manage those outcomes.
+It is intended to help private sector organizations that provide critical infrastructure with guidance on how to protect it.

+NIST Special Publication 800-82 Rev. 2 "Guide to Industrial Control System (ICS) Security" describes how to secure multiple types of Industrial Control Systems against cyber attacks while considering the performance, reliability, and safety requirements specific to ICS.

 Control system security certifications

 Certifications for control system security have been established by several global Certification Bodies.
 Most of the schemes are based on the IEC 62443 and describe test methods, surveillance audit policy, public documentation policies, and other specific aspects of their program.